 Overview of Venezuela's Dairy Industry

-Venezuela's dairy industry is a significant part of the country's agricultural sector, contributing notably to its economy even amidst ongoing economic challenges.
-The nation maintains a herd of around 2 million dairy cattle, producing approximately 1.5 billion liters of milk annually.
+Venezuela's dairy industry plays a crucial role in the agricultural sector, significantly contributing to the economy, even amidst ongoing economic challenges.
+The nation maintains a herd of approximately 2 million dairy cattle, producing around 1.5 billion liters of milk annually.

 Milk Processing and Production

-The processing capabilities in Venezuela are limited by industrial and technological constraints.
-Only about 14% of the milk produced is directed towards industrial processing, while the remaining 86% is used for making artisanal cheeses.
-Milk production is heavily concentrated in the border states, accounting for about 65% of the total, highlighting logistics as a key challenge.
+The processing capabilities in Venezuela are constrained by industrial and technological limitations.
+Only about 14% of the milk produced is directed towards industrial processing, while the remaining 86% is used for artisanal cheese production.
+Milk production is predominantly concentrated in the border states, accounting for about 65% of the total production, which highlights logistics as a key challenge.

 Cheese Production

-Cheese plays a crucial role in Venezuela's dairy output, with an annual production of approximately 100,000 metric tons.
+Cheese is a significant component of Venezuela's dairy output, with an annual production of approximately 100,000 metric tons.
 Local cheese varieties are integral to Venezuelan cuisine and culture, maintaining their status as a staple food.

 Due to limited domestic production, Venezuela imports about 60,000 metric tons of milk powder and whey annually, primarily from Colombia.
 These imports are essential to satisfy domestic demand.